When is the best time for the Everest base Camp 12 days Hike?

 Your guide will help ensure you always have access to safe drinking water throughout the trek.

 With Himalayan Recreation, your meals, comfort, and well-being are our priority.
-We make sure you're well-fed, well-hydrated, and well-rested—so you can fully enjoy your Everest Base Camp Trek in 12 Days.
+We make sure you're well-fed, well-hydrated, and well-rested—so you can fully enjoy your EBC Trek in 12 Days.

 Permits required for the EBC 12 Days Trek